You might be wondering why the

 PSPDFKit.bundle file, which is part of the dynamic framework and is copied into your app automatically by Xcode.

 dSYM and BCSymbolMaps

 We also ship the

 In versions of PSPDFKit prior to 5, we primarily offered a static library that looked like a framework.
 This was the only way to distribute binaries at the time.
-With iOS 8, Apple added support for dynamic frameworks, and in PSPDFKit 4, we were offering both variants.
+With iOS 8, Apple added support for dynamic frameworks, and in PSPDFKit 4, we offered both variants.
 Dynamic SDKs are slightly more complex to set up (mainly due to a bug/design flaw in Xcode that does not automatically strip Simulator slices).
-However, they do offer significant advantages: Link time is reduced since the linker doesn't have to merge your application binary with our SDK binary; stack trace symbolification works better since the
+However, they do offer significant advantages: Link time is reduced since the linker doesn’t have to merge your application binary with our SDK binary; stack trace symbolification works better since the

 .dSYM does not change for PSPDFKit itself; and two-level namespacing ensures there are no symbol conflicts with your code.
 The main reason we offered both variants in PSPDFKit 4 was iOS 7 compatibility.
 With PSPDFKit 5, we dropped that, and with it, the static SDK version.